sorzkode/mirc_scripts_archive/README.md

 - If you are an original author with concerns, please contact me
 - Commercial use of archived scripts is not endorsed

-### Content Warnings

-Some scripts may contain:

-- Outdated security practices
-- Features that may violate modern network policies
-- Content reflecting the attitudes of their era
-- Potentially harmful or disruptive capabilities
-- Immature / innapropriate language

-### Responsible Use

-- Scripts should only be used in appropriate environments
-- Respect network rules and policies
-- Consider modern security implications
-- Use for educational purposes when possible

 ## 📊 Archive Statistics

 *Statistics will be updated as the archive grows*